latchset/kryoptic/README.md

 # Contributions

-Contributions to the project are made under the project's [License][License] unless otherwise explicitly indicated by the contributor at the time of the contribution.
+Contributions to the project are made under the project's [License](LICENSE.txt) unless otherwise explicitly indicated by the contributor at the time of the contribution.